cpp-core/argparse/README.md

 ## Tutorial

+The `argparse` library expresses the following opinions about command line options:
+- options are introduced in short form by a single dash, as in `-v`
+- options are introduced in long from by two dashes, as in `--verbose`
+- options can be combined in short form, as in `-xvz`
+- options take zero, one or more arguments

-Basic `argparse` usage has three steps:
+Using `argparse` has three steps:
-- Construct an `ArgParse` object containing a description of the available options.
+- Construct an `ArgParse` object describing the options
-- Invoke `parse` or `parse_catch` to parse the given arguments
+- Parse the arguments by invoking `parse` or `parse_catch`
-- Use the `get` accessor to fetch individual values.
+- Use the `get` accessor to fetch the parsed values.

 ### Describing Options